Ran56/InfinityGamesFactory/README.md

 # Infinity Games Factory

 ## Overview
 To help you make a better decision about whether to buy the game you are interested in, the details of all the current most popular video games with various categories are gathered here.
-It only takes you a few minutes to get the game information you want and figures out if meets your needs!!
+It only takes you a few minutes to look through the game information you want and figures out if meets your needs!!

 ### Project Technical Overview
 This application with SpringMVC design pattern is developed in Spring Framework by using Spring Boot, Hibernate, Flyway, Spring RESTful web services, Postman, Maven, Git, PostgresSql, Docker, JWT, Amazon SQS, and Amazon S3.